minecraft-saar/autoplanbench/README.md

 * `--nl`: Path to the file with the created NL descriptions.
 Defaults to domain_description.json in the folder specified by -o

 </details>

+**Notes on generated files** <br>
+Running `run_instance_setup.py` or `run_domain_setup.py` (without -n 0) will create the following files and directories:
+* adapted_instances: directory with the instances from orig_instances but with different object_names (e.g. 'a' becomes 'object_0' or becomes 'truck_0', etc.)
+* orig_gold_plans: directory with plans generated for the original instances
+* gold_plans: directory with plans with the adapted object names
+* instance_object_mappings.json: json file with the mappings from original object names to adapted object names for all instances

 ### 2. Generate planning few-shot examples and configurations